deadlydog/deadlydog.github.io/_posts/2023-08-15-Where-to-properly-define-classes-and-enums-in-your-PowerShell-modules.md

 | Class/Enum defined in the psm1 file          | ✔️                                         | ✔️                                            |

 If I use `using module` to import the file with the class, then the class cannot be used by the module functions, and the class type cannot be used outside of the module.
+Simply put, it does not work at all.

 If I dot-source the file with the class, then the class can be used by the module functions, but the class type still cannot be used outside of the module.
-This means that while the module functions can output objects of the class type, they cannot use the the class type for any module function parameters; you get the `Unable to find type` error.
+Anytime the class name is referenced you get the `Unable to find type` error.

 If I define the class in the psm1 file, then the class can be used by the module functions (both as output and input parameters), and the class type can be used outside of the module.